NASP School Psychologist of the Year Procedures for 2015

 - Nominator & Candidate Contact Sheet

-- Letters of support: These should be no more than two page letters written by individuals knowledgeable (e.g., teachers, parents, students, colleagues, administrators, etc.) about the candidate’s capabilities, professionalism and ethical behavior, interpersonal skills, and leadership qualities.
+- Letters of Support: These should be no more than two page letters written by individuals knowledgeable (e.g., teachers, parents, students, colleagues, administrators, etc.) about the candidate’s capabilities, professionalism and ethical behavior, interpersonal skills, and leadership qualities.
 At least one letter must be from an individual in the candidate’s school system.
 Four (4) letters of support should be included.
-Please refer to the additional pages on the website for more details for your writers.
 Letters of support should avoid repeating information in the candidate’s resume/vita.

 - Question 1: Describe one professional accomplishment specifically related to your role as a school psychologist.
-How has it given you your greatest satisfaction professionally and/or personally.
+How has it given you your greatest satisfaction professional and/or personally?

 - INCOMPLETE nominations will not be reviewed.
 If the packet is missing one or more of the following documents it will be considered incomplete: nomination statement, candidate’s resume, 4 letters of support, responses to essay questions 1 and 2.
 The chairperson will contact the nominee regarding the missing documentation to see if it was inadvertently omitted.

 - A confirmation of materials received will be sent to the nominator by email.

 A panel of reviewers (delegates and a former SPY recipient) will read and rate the materials and determine the top candidate.
 All candidates and nominees will be informed of the outcome by letter.
 At this time, committee ratings are due in mid-October 2014 and the award recipient will be notified by mid-November.
 The other candidates and nominators will be notified by December 1, 2014.